0oSaraho0/pp3-adventure_game/README.md

 new_dragon_friend
 - the player has befriended the dragon and can choose to joyride or go to the castle.
   - 'joyride' correctly connects to game_over
-  - 'castle' correctly connects to deamon_castle_dragon
+  - 'castle' correctly connects to demon_castle_dragon
   - Any other input receives 'Incorrect answer please input joyride or castle' message

-deamon_castle_dragon
+demon_castle_dragon
 - The player meets the Demon King and either run towards the Demon or their sister
   - 'demon' correctly connects to game_over
   - 'sister' correctly connects to winner